woocommerce/woocommerce-blocks/src/RestApi/StoreApi/README.md

 ## Authentication

 Requests to the store API do not require authentication.
-Only public data is returned, and most endpoints are read-only, with the exception of the cart API which only lets you manipulate data for the current user, and requires a [nonce token](https://developer.wordpress.org/plugins/security/nonces/).
+Only public data is returned, and most endpoints are read-only, with the exception of the cart API which only lets you manipulate data for the current session, and requires a [nonce token](https://developer.wordpress.org/plugins/security/nonces/).

 ## Status codes